LS102-summer2023/project-prachetasyeri/writing/paper.md

 #### Sunglasses

 Optimal lighting conditions were used and large, dark sunglasses were worn.
-The model reliably detected happy, sad and neutral emotions while it was not reliably in detection of other emotions.
-The box would sometimes be drawn twice often detecting two faces when there were only one but would flicker hence screenshots could not be taken.
+The model reliably detected happy, sad, and neutral emotions while it was not reliable in the detection of other emotions.
+The box would sometimes be drawn twice often detecting two faces when there was only one but would flicker hence screenshots could not be taken.

 ![sunglass](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/e0bbd0ce-cac9-45ad-b085-307183008b5a)